 Children six and younger will be most engaged, but older siblings are encouraged to participate too.
 The one rule?
 Every kiddo should be wearing their favorite or most comfortable pajamas!

 We invite you and your family to kick off Shabbat morning with our joyful Family Shabbat service!
 Join us as we explore prayer experiences through music, meditation, dance, drama, storytelling, and more!
-Rabbinic Intern Amanda Russell, Jonathan Bayer, and Rabbi Glazer help facilitate many of these high-spirited services.
-In addition to gleaning new insights into Torah from Rabbi Glazer and Amanda, parents, children, and families alike engage in rhythm and chanting enhanced by Jonathan’s exciting use of instruments and original melodies.
+Rabbinic Intern Amanda Russell, Jonathan Bayer, and Rabbi Ain help facilitate many of these high-spirited services.
+In addition to gleaning new insights into Torah from Rabbi Ain and Amanda, parents, children, and families alike engage in rhythm and chanting enhanced by Jonathan’s exciting use of instruments and original melodies.
 The exuberant, 30-minute prayer service builds a solid foundation for later learning of the full Shabbat morning service.
 The Family Shabbat service complements our traditional Shabbat service; together, they create an especially rewarding Shabbat experience.

 Services are held at 9 a.m. in the Gronowski Family Chapel, and occur on every Shabbat morning that our Shabbat School

 is in session.
 (Occasionally, the service takes place in the Makom Shalom Meditation Room